infomofo/ffd-jobcalc/README.md

 I am using Angular.JS and storing the build on the url, so the links can be copied and pasted to share.

-The tool is hosted at [Github](http://infomofo.github.com/ffd-jobcalc/v1/index.html)
+The tool is hosted at [Github](http://infomofo.github.io/ffd-jobcalc/v1/index.html).
+You can access it at: http://infomofo.github.io/ffd-jobcalc/v1/index.html

 _Note: Most information is sourced from [GameFAQs](http://www.gamefaqs.com/iphone/672352-final-fantasy-dimensions/faqs)._